ELeeAstro/mini_chem/README.md

 ## Future updates

-TODO: Photochemistry and haze \
+TODO: mini-photochemistry. \
-Improve efficency of pairwise addition implimentation \
+Improve efficiency of pairwise addition implementation. \
-Improve equilibrium condition detection
+Improve equilibrium condition detection.

 ## Compiling

 The fortran code can be compiled by altering the makefiles in each src_ directory.
+The executable is then in the main directory.
 Compiled code can be removed by entering 'make clean'.